If You Can Draw It, You Can Wear It

-An entrepreneur’s daughter asked to turn a drawing into a dress, and a business was born.

-Jaimee Newbury, a user-experience expert and creative coach and speaker who lives in Las Vegas, likes to say “yes” more than “no.” When her young daughter Zia asked if she could turn a dress she’d drawn into reality, Newbury, by her nature, agreed.
+Jaimee Newberry, a user-experience expert and creative coach and speaker who lives in Las Vegas, likes to say “yes” more than “no.” When her young daughter Zia asked if she could turn a dress she’d drawn into reality, Newberry, by her nature, agreed.

 She spent about $100 on fabric and supplies to create a rainbow dress that Zia wore everywhere.
 When Zia was asked—frequently—about the dress, she would reply, “You can’t get it in a store.
 We made it!
 It came from my imagination.
 It was my idea.”

 About a year later, that dress had transformed into a business.
-In the year since it launched, Newbury’s startup, Picture This Clothing, has grossed over $750,000, and is drawing up plans for expansion.
+In the year since it launched, Newberry’s startup, Picture This Clothing, has grossed over $750,000, and is drawing up plans for expansion.

 Like many manufacturing ideas now blooming in America, the concept is simple and the execution complicated, and relies on software to add value and improve efficiency within a set of physical processes.
 “Software is eating the world,” Marc Andreessen said, referring to software’s ability to replace tasks that required mechanical or hard-wired electronic processes.